There are basically three ways to add wireless to a PC USB adapter, Ethernet WiFi adapter, and internal WiFi card.

 802.11AC or Wireless-AC – Speed up-to 866 Mbps

-While older protocols still work getting a Wireless-AC unit is the best option.
+While older protocols still work, getting a Wireless-AC unit is the best option.

-Here is an example Dual Band 802.11AC USB Adapter on Amazon
+Example Dual Band 802.11AC USB Adapter on Amazon

 They also are out of the way and don’t take up any USB slots.

-Installing a card is not difficult but does require opening up the computer and inserting the card which may not be for everyone.
+Installing a card is not difficult but does require opening up the computer and inserting the card, which may not be for everyone.

-If you are wary of opening the case a USB adapter would be a better option.
+If you are wary of opening the case, a USB adapter would be a better option.

-Here is an example Dual Band 802.11AC PCIe Wireless Card on Amazon
+Example Dual Band 802.11AC PCIe Wireless Card on Amazon

 Setting up WiFi on a Desktop PC is easy to do with any of the above options.